Lifailon/TorAPI/README.md

 This project is inspired by ✨ [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) for Russian-speaking torrent providers.

+You can try the **open and free production version**, which is published on [Vercel](https://toruapi.vercel.app/api/provider/list).
+Documentation is available on the official [Swagger Hub](https://app.swaggerhub.com/apis-docs/Lifailon/TorAPI) website.

+You can see examples of requests and responses in the **static documentation** posted on [GitHub Wiki](https://github.com/Lifailon/TorAPI/wiki/%F0%9F%93%9A-API-Static-Documentation) and [GitHub Page](https://lifailon.github.io/TorAPI).

 Implemented:

 - **Search by title** to get all available distributions from a specified torrent tracker (its ID and brief information with a link to download the torrent file) or from **all** trackers at once.